Set up Zabbix Monitoring for RavenDB Cloud

 Summary

-Setting up monitoring data with Zabbix can be a useful tool to monitor work of your database.
-If you are interested in monitoring your on-premise database, you can try to use Datadog.
+If you are interested in monitoring your on-premise database, you can try using Datadog.
 You can check the connection tutorial here.

 Interested in RavenDB?
-Grab the developer license dedicated to testing under this link here or get a free cloud database here.
+Grab the developer license dedicated to testing here or get a free cloud database here.
 Any questions about this feature or just want to hang out and talk with the RavenDB team?
 Join our Discord Community Server - invitation link is here.